toverainc/willow-inference-server/README.md

 [Willow](https://github.com/toverainc/willow) Inference Server (WIS) is a focused and highly optimized language inference server implementation.
 Our goal is to "automagically" enable performant, cost-effective self-hosting of released state of the art/best of breed models to enable speech and language tasks:

 - Primarily targeting CUDA with support for low-end (cheap) devices such as the Tesla P4, GTX 1060, and up.
-Don't worry - it screams on an RTX 4090 too! [(See benchmarks)](#benchmarks)
+Don't worry - it screams on an RTX 4090 too! [(See benchmarks)](#benchmarks).
+Can also run CPU-only.
 - Memory optimized - all three default Whisper (base, medium, large-v2) models loaded simultaneously with TTS support inside of 6GB VRAM.
 LLM support defaults to int4 quantization (conversion scripts included).
 ASR/STT + TTS + Vicuna 13B require roughly 18GB VRAM.
 Less for 7B, of course!
 - ASR.
 Heavy emphasis - Whisper optimized for very high quality as-close-to-real-time-as-possible speech recognition via a variety of means (Willow, WebRTC, POST a file, integration with devices and client applications, etc).
 Results in hundreds of milliseconds or less for most intended speech tasks.
 - TTS.
 Primarily provided for assistant tasks (like Willow!) and visually impaired users.